 To have a document authenticated:

-- The document must be either notarized by a DC notary public or signed by an authorized head of a DC government agency.
-The Office of Notary Commissions and Authentications does not notarize documents.
+- Most documents must be either notarized by a DC notary public or signed by an authorized head of a DC government agency.

-- The cost is $15 per document, payable by check, money order or Visa or Master Card.
+- The cost is $15 per document, payable by check, money order or Visa, Master Card, Discover, or American Express.
 All checks and money orders must be made payable to the "DC Treasurer” from a US Financial Institution in US Dollars and must be for the exact amount.

 - No cash will be accepted as payment for authentications.